Insights / Website

 Let’s explore the 10 common problems businesses would usually face when they get a new website, alongside the solutions.

-1) The Final Design Looks Horrible!
+1. The Final Design Looks Horrible!

-This usually happens when businesses put price over quality by prioritizing those who can offer them a website at the cheapest amount available.
+This usually happens when businesses put price over quality by prioritising those who can offer them a website at the cheapest amount available.
 As a result, this ‘low-budget’ option will inevitably produce something such as this:

 Here’s an example:

-2) The Website Isn't Showing Up On Search Engines!
+2. It’s Not Showing Up On Search Engines!